Managing High Blood Pressure And Control Cholesterol On A Budget

-Losing as little as 5 to 10 percent of your body weight can result in better blood pressure, lower risk for diabetes and improved cholesterol levels, according to various research studies.
+Losing as little as 5 or 10 percent of your body weight can result in better blood pressure, lower risk for diabetes and improved cholesterol levels, according to various research studies.

-Foods such as tamarind drink, spinach, beans, sunflower seeds, bananas, spinach, squash, cantaloupe, garlic, celery, lemon, honey, ginger, cumin seeds and cayenne pepper may help to reduce blood pressure because they are rich in magnesium and potassium.
+Foods such as spinach, beans, sunflower seeds, bananas, squash, cantaloupe, garlic, celery, lemon, honey, ginger, cumin seeds and cayenne pepper may help to reduce blood pressure because they are rich in magnesium and potassium.

-Other ways to reduce saturated fat: replace butter with olive and canola oils, which contain good amounts of heart healthy monounsaturated fats; choose lean meats, poultry, fish and beans instead of higher fat meats; select nonfat or low-fat milk and yogurt in place of whole-milk versions; eat full-fat cheeses sparingly.
+Replace butter with olive and canola oils, which contain good amounts of heart healthy monounsaturated fats,choose fish and beans instead of fatty meats, select nonfat or low-fat milk and yogurt in place of whole-milk versions, eat full-fat cheeses sparingly.

-Avoid trans fats, which also increase LDL cholesterol, by skipping foods that contain “hydrogenated oil” or “partially hydrogenated oil” in their ingredient lists.
+Avoid trans fats which increase LDL cholesterol, by skipping foods that contain “hydrogenated oil” or “partially hydrogenated oil” in their ingredient lists.
 (Big culprits include packaged snacks, crackers, bakery goods and some margarines.)

-Cholesterol is a fat produced by the liver and is also taken in by diet.
+Cholesterol is a fat taken in by diet.
 Cholesterol is necessary for regulating body function.
 But too much cholesterol can cause health problems.

 It can narrow the space inside arteries for blood flow to the heart, the brain and the legs.
 If cholesterol is not controlled, it can lead to heart disease, strokes and leg amputation.